DKISTDC/level2/DEVLOG.md

   * Talk to Cristoph Keller.
 With Han when there.
   * Retire at the end of the year
   * Wants to see this through.
 Eventually doing the inversions is fun.
 It's a bit embarassing that we can't find any datasets to invert

+- [ ] mag Inclination, Azimuth - negative values +360 degrees
+- [x] Send Han my notebook, and verify QQ
+- [ ] After downloading the fits files, get caught in a loop SUCCEEDED, over and over.
+Because it's still in the Transferring step, but it is no longer transferring.
+Somebody should update the status.
+Maybe fixed?
+- [ ] Stuart: nice to see units on dataset page

+## Nov 6
+- [ ] Han: warnings for narrow spectral ranges.
+Highlight wav min / max in red?
+- [ ] Han: report bad data to L1, ILFBSO - the continuum is all messed up.
+- [ ] Han: fix Globus error: invalid token.
+He was downloading?
+- [ ] Republish: save Inversion to metadata key error, need update?

 ## Tue, Oct 27